oroinc/documentation/user/back-office/getting-started/information-management/manage-records/edit.rst

    Inline editors can be of different types.
 The simplest inline editor is a plain text field, where you can type the required value.

    .. image:: /user/img/getting_started/records/grids/inline_editing_example.png
+      :alt: An example of the plain text field type of inline editors

    If a field can take just certain values, the inline editor will show you a list values to select from.

    .. image:: /user/img/getting_started/records/grids/grids_inlineeditor2.png
       :width: 20%
-      :alt: An example of a list values for a field when editing a record inline
+      :alt: An example of a list values editor type

 4. Click the |IcActivate| **Save Changes** icon to save a new value, or the |IcBan| **Discard Changes** icon to return to the old value.